northle/docs/src/docs/database/queries.md

 ## Select queries

-The most common type of database queries is the `select` query.
-You can select data from your table using `user` object and the `findUnique` method:
+The most common type of database query is the `select` clause.
+For example, you can select data from the `users` table using the `user` model object and the `findUnique` method:

 ::: code src/posts/post.controller.ts
 ```ts